Antonio476587/private-portfolio/README.md

 npm run hmr
 ```

 And webpack should open the page in your default browser.
-Be aware that this is not ambiented enviroment and can bring with it unexpected behaviors.
+Be aware that this is not an ambiented enviroment and can bring with it unexpected behaviors.

 #